How To Help A Selective Eater

 Rule out medical causes

-Food aversions can result from problems like gut issues, allergies and intolerances, so it’s a good idea to rule out these issues first.
+Food aversions can result from problems like gut issues, allergies and intolerances, so it’s always important to rule out these issues first.

 Keep a food diary